Administrative Procedure 4.407

 - Reduced grade on the assignment

 - Failing grade in the course

-Instructors have the discretion to use the offense as a “teachable moment,” which may include a verbal warning or re-doing an assignment, in response to issues related to missed or partial citations, incorrect formatting, etc. In these instances, the instructor does not need to submit the Academic Integrity Violation form.
+Instructors also have the discretion to use the offense as a “teachable moment,” which may include a verbal warning or re-doing an assignment, in response to issues related to missed or partial citations, incorrect formatting, etc. In these instances, the instructor does not need to submit the Academic Integrity Violation form.

 Students are informed of their right to appeal the violation through the information contained in the Academic Integrity Violation form.
 The student must appeal within ten (10) days of being emailed the violation form from their instructor.
 Should the student choose to appeal the allegation of violation (see section IV below), the student must be allowed to continue actively participating in the class while the appeal is in progress, as long as the student remains in compliance with the College’s Student Code of Conduct Administrative Procedure 4.402.

 All students who receive an Academic Integrity Violation form will be required to meet with the Dean of Students.
 The student will be notified through the student’s ECC email to attend the meeting.
 The Director may or may not determine that additional sanctions beyond those imposed by the instructor are appropriate.
 Students will remain restricted from future course registration and will be unable to obtain official ECC transcripts until they have met all meeting/sanction requirements.
 If a student does not attend the meeting with the Dean of Students, the case may be referred to the Student Disciplinary Committee for a hearing to determine further sanctions.

 A documented subsequent violation of the Academic Integrity policy recorded with the Dean of Students shall result in administrative sanctions as outlined in the Student Code of Conduct, which may include but are not limited to:

 - Completion of the “Writing with Integrity” course through the Write Place